tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 # SCRN/PLOT your 6502/ASM sound routine (or any other)
-This article will explain a new (?) technique to poke ASM (machine language) subroutines using Applesoft (without using POKEs at ALL) and actually spare several characters if you're into 2-liners.
+This article will explain a new (?) technique to poke ASM (machine language) subroutines using Applesoft (without using ``POKE``s at ALL) and actually spare several characters if you're into 2-liners.

 ## 6502 Subroutines in 2-liners
-Because 2-liners have to be short (maximum 239 characters per line of code), 6502 subroutines are usually short too.
+Because 2-liners have to be short (maximum 239 characters per line of code), 6502 subroutines used in 2-liners are usually short too.
 These routines might solve in a few bytes complex problems like generating a tune, scrolling a graphics screen or do a repetitive task best handled by machine code.

 Most of the time these routines are called using the ``CALL`` statement and if it takes parameters those are ``POKE``d beforehand.

-Because every character count, sometimes it's best to create "&" routines
+Because every character count, sometimes it's best to create "&" routines, USR() routines or routines that can be called in the form of ``CALL addr, param1, param2, ...``

-## Generating various sounds in 2-liners.
+## Generating sounds in 2-liners
 Using a sound generating routine, we are going to see different techniques to interface assembly routines with Applesoft in the context of 2-liners.

 The routines will be taken of the book "Assembly Lines" by Roger Wagner.
 The book is available freely as a PDF.
 It is a goldmine.
 I'm not sure if this is legal or not but whatever, here's the link to download a copy.